J0N-C/pokeapi-pokedex/README.md

 # pokeapi-pokedex

-A project utilizing react hooks, async...await, and styled components.
+An app to search for pokemon by name or id number, utilizing react hooks, async...await, and styled components.